Are you looking for a new fishing boat? Can’t decide which one is more close to your ‘dreamboat’? If yes, then I am here to help you pick one.

 Less Efficient

 Also, the lack of a downrigger makes you unable to determine your live bait’s depth and exact location.
-These factors are a significant setback, which decreases your overall chance of catching fish effectively.
+These factors are significant setbacks, decreasing your chances of catching fish effectively.

 Features of Multi-Species Boats